 While the methodology was originally designed to help software companies, more and more non-tech companies have started using agile approach for their project management.
 To start using an agile approach to prioritize tasks and streamline progress, your project management system should provide what’s known as the “Board View.”
 A board view gives you a lot more than just check items off from a to-do list.
 With Boards, it’s possible to view and focus on the entire project management process, from planning to execution.

 Overall, the agile-board approach offers better customization and promotes team collaboration.
 The board can come in very handy when it comes to keeping your team members informed about changes or updates to project scope and update the team on the latest progress.
 Make sure that your project management tool of choice provides you a board view to accomplish this.

 Mistake No. 7: Choosing a Software that doesn’t Provide Customization

 Customization offers a lot of flexibility and greater confidence in the minds of the consumer.
 The hallmark of a good software application is its ability to provide new customization options to its users.
 In case you go for a project management software that does not provide customization options then you are probably at a big loss.
 And you may have to switch to another software just because of this missing feature.
 So, prefer that project management solution that allows new ways of customizing your project to meet new and necessary needs.

 The guidelines mentioned above should help you make an informed decision about choosing the best project management software for your requirements.
-If you still have problems deciding which app to use for your projects, we recommend you get in touch with one of our technical support executives who can help you with the decision.
+If you still have problems deciding which app to use for your projects, we recommend you to watch this video which helps you in selecting the right project management tool.